 This includes maintaining consistency in visual elements like logos, colors, and typography and ensuring that brand messaging and tone align with established principles.

-Brand compliance safeguards against legal troubles, helps maintain brand reputation and customer trust, and provides a competitive edge in the marketplace.
+Brand compliance ensures safeguards against legal troubles, helps maintain brand reputation and customer trust, and provides a competitive edge in the marketplace.

 The Role of Brand Guidelines